Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

 \section{Method}

-Our goal is to train a network in an unsupervised fashion to find 3D keypoints in multi-view calibrated images.
-To ensure the keypoints are meaningful, we need to guarantee they encode information about only the foreground subject rather than about the background.
+Our goal is to train a network in an unsupervised fashion to discover 3D keypoints in multi-view calibrated images.
+To ensure the keypoints are meaningful, we need to guarantee they encode information about only the foreground subject rather than the background.
 To this end, the model should first detect the subject and then encode the foreground information.
-This is achieved by reconstructing the input image through prediction of a mask that separates foreground from background, hence allowing to encode only the foreground information.
+This is achieved by reconstructing the input image through the prediction of a mask that separates the foreground from the background, hence allowing to encode only the foreground information.

-Our network first encodes the foreground subject and uses the resulting image features to predict 2D keypoints in each view.
-The 2D keypoints from different views are then triangulated using calibration data to create 3D keypoints expressed in world-coordinates.
+Our network first encodes the foreground subject and uses the resulting image features to discover potential 2D keypoints in each view.
+The 2D keypoints from different views are then triangulated using calibration data to create potential 3D keypoints expressed in world coordinates.
 These 3D keypoints are the features of interest in our model.
-Without any backward loop, there is no guarantee that they are meaningful.
+Without any backward loop, there is no guarantee that they are meaningful since there are no keypoint labels.
 Hence, they are re-projected to each view to obtain 2D view-dependent keypoints, which are then passed to a mask decoder that reconstructs the foreground subject mask.
 This process is depicted in Figure~\ref{fig:diagram}.
-In the following sections, we describe the pipeline components in more details.
+In the following sections, we describe the pipeline components in more detail.